gabrielberthier/python-sqlalchemy-spanner-boilerplate/README.md

 # python-sqlalchemy-spanner-boilerplate

-This is a sample repository using Python and SQLAlchemy with Spanner Dialect.
+This is a sample repository using Python, FASTApi and SQLAlchemy with Spanner Dialect.